moncla-lab/nextstrain-narrative-hpai-north-america/narratives/nextstrain-narrative-hpai-north-america_HPAI-in-North-America.md

 ### 2. Mammal infections

 In addition to non-canonical wild bird infections, this outbreak has also resulted in high incidences of mammal infections.
-The position of these samples at tips throughout the tree indicate multiple independent introductions into mammals with no onward spread from these mammal infections.
+The position of these samples at tips throughout the tree, nested with infections sampled from birds, indicate multiple independent introductions into mammals that result from independent spillovers.

 *(Scroll down on the right hand panel to see the map view below the tree).*
 These mammal infections have occured throughout North America, and primarily are affecting marine mammals (in the US, seals) and small carnivores (foxes, skunks, etc.).
 The primarily northern distribution of mammalian infections is due to red foxes being the most commonly infected mammal sampled in this outbreak.